Chemical World: Release

 "Chemical World" was released on 28 June 1993 as the second single from Modern Life Is Rubbish, equalling their previous release "For Tomorrow" at number 28 in the UK Singles Charts.
 In the United States, the song reached number 27 on the Modern Rock Tracks chart, becoming the only single from the album to chart there.

 The song was commissioned by Blur's American record label, SBK Records, to increase the album's appeal for the American market.
 The first version shown to SBK was a demo produced by the band.
 It was then re-recorded in a version produced by Stephen Street.
 This version was used for the UK version of the album but SBK preferred the demo which was 'reworked' by producers Clive Langer and Alan Winstanley and used for the US album.
-Although originally never labelled as such (with only the producer credits on the sleeves and labels showing which version is used), this version is now known as "Chemical World (Reworked)" which is how it appeared since the 1999 singles box set.
+Although originally never labelled as such (with only the producer credits on the sleeves and labels showing which version is used), this version is now known as "Chemical World (Reworked)" which is how it appeared since 1999's The 10 Year Limited Edition Anniversary Box Set.

 The single cover features a red Ferrari F40 and a mustang against a background of the Brooklyn Bridge and the Manhattan skyline.
 The music video shows the band in a grassy field surrounded by wildlife.
-On Beavis and Butt-head, when the video was reviewed, Beavis said that he wanted to urinate all over the band and the wildlife, including a snail and Damon Albarn.
+On the 1994 Beavis and Butt-head episode "Generation in Crisis", when the video was reviewed, Beavis (Mike Judge) said that he wanted to urinate all over the band and the wildlife, including a snail and Damon Albarn.
 "Chemical World" did not appear on the 2000 greatest hits compilation Blur: The Best Of but was included on the 2009 compilation Midlife: A Beginner's Guide to Blur.

+Critical reception

+Miranda Sawyer from Select wrote, "On Blur's 'Chemical World' (Food), Damon tells the tale of some poor townie lass who takes the bus into the country to get a bit of fresh air and loses her flat as a result."

 Track listings

-All music was composed by Albarn, Coxon, James and Rowntree.
+All music was composed by Damon Albarn, Graham Coxon, Alex James and Dave Rowntree.
 All lyrics were written by Albarn except where noted.